 See a movie:

-- The Saint, a new release with Val Kilmer as international thief Simon Templar, has a lot of footage set in Oxford.
+- The Saint, staring Val Kilmer as international thief Simon Templar, has a lot of footage set in Oxford.
 In fact, the Radcliffe Square of the Bodleian Library probably vies with Red Square in Moscow for the most on-screen time.

 - Shadowlands is the weepie of this list.
 Anthony Hopkins stars as Oxford professor and Christian fantasy author (hint: The Lion, the Witch, and the Wardrobe) C.S.
 Lewis.
 Debra Winger is the American poet who steals his heart.